Blockchain Resume Not Getting Calls? Why Web3 CVs Fail Screening

 That is where many self-edits fail.

-Candidates improve wording, but they do not fix the signal.
+Many candidates polish the sentence but leave the real problem untouched: the best project is still on page two, the GitHub link still has no context, and the CV still looks like it is applying to five different roles.
 They add keywords, but the profile still does not show role-fit.
 They add GitHub links, but the recruiter still cannot understand what was owned, tested, reviewed, or shipped.

 If your blockchain CV has already gone through multiple self-edits and still does not convert into calls, the next question is not “Which word should I change?”